Potassium iodide

-Potassium iodide is a chemical compound, medication, and dietary supplement.
+Potassium iodide (KI) is a chemical compound, medication, and dietary supplement.
 It is a medication used for treating hyperthyroidism, in radiation emergencies, and for protecting the thyroid gland when certain types of radiopharmaceuticals are used.
 It is also used for treating skin sporotrichosis and phycomycosis.
 It is a supplement used by people with low dietary intake of iodine.
 It is administered orally.

 Common side effects include vomiting, diarrhea, abdominal pain, rash, and swelling of the salivary glands.
 Other side effects include allergic reactions, headache, goitre, and depression.
 While use during pregnancy may harm the baby, its use is still recommended in radiation emergencies.
 Potassium iodide has the chemical formula KI.
 Commercially it is made by mixing potassium hydroxide with iodine.

 Potassium iodide has been used medically since at least 1820.
 It is on the World Health Organization's List of Essential Medicines.
 Potassium iodide is available as a generic medication and over the counter.
 Potassium iodide is also used for the iodization of salt.